T-Rizzle12/Lethal-Bots/README.md

 </br>The bot will leave the facility and return to the ship.

 </br>ChillAtShip
 </br>The bot is at the ship and will empty their inventory.
-They will perform a random default emote.
+They will perform a random emote.
 </br>If there is no nearby human player and it's not late out, the bot will go back into the facility and look for more loot after a bit!
 </br>The bot will start the ship if all human players are dead, all players are on the ship, and one of the following conditions are true:
 1. It's late out